essweine/recipe-store/README.md

 It also contains a utility for building a profile based on a url containing a recipe.
 Unfortunately, you are on your own for a link generation function.

+You can, however, override use of a link generation function by providing a file containing a list of urls to check (one url per line).

 Eventually I will write utilities for doing something with the recipes.

 ## Profiles